-Laura Allen has been a massage therapist for 19 years.
-She is the Massage Division Director of Soothing Touch, the author of five textbooks for massage therapists published by Lippincott Williams & Wilkins, a frequent contributor to trade journals, a past winner of the professional case report contest sponsored by the Massage Therapy Foundation, and a member of the Massage Therapy Hall of Fame.
+Laura Allen has been a massage therapist for over 23 years.
+She is the President of Sales & Marketing for CryoDerm, the author of seven textbooks for massage therapists, a frequent contributor to trade journals, a past winner of the professional case report contest sponsored by the Massage Therapy Foundation, and a member of the Massage Therapy Hall of Fame.

 This course always fill quickly – so book soon if you want to be guaranteed a place.

 “This course, like all the courses I have attended at OBUS was fantastic, great tutor with wonderful communication skills and a great way of teaching.
 I feel I have learnt so much and some great techniques.
 I am sure my clients will benefit greatly” B.O’N.